andyChenzt/LeisureGame-Group/README.md

 	+ Heroku for deploying the final project

 ## Running App
+ + install node.js and react.js on your OS
+ + only first time, open root folder in terminal, run "npm install" to set modules
  + open root folder in terminal, run "npm start" to open the app
  + Webpage is on port 3000 (localhost: 3000)